compose-ai/flux-monorepo/README.md

 To generate a bcrypt hash please see Weave GitOps [documentation](https://docs.gitops.weave.works/docs/configuration/securing-access-to-the-dashboard/#login-via-a-cluster-user-account).

-Note that on prod systems it is recommended to expose Weave GitOps over TLS with an ingress controller and to enable OIDC authentication for your organisation members.
+Note that on production systems it is recommended to expose Weave GitOps over TLS with an ingress controller and to enable OIDC authentication for your organisation members.
 To configure OIDC with Dex and GitHub please see this [guide](https://docs.gitops.weave.works/docs/guides/setting-up-dex/).